EBISPOT/semdevtest/README.md

 ### Exercise 3:

 Write a couple of paragraphs on how you might extend the OWL modelling and content to build a knowledge base of individual wines that would be useful to consumers trying to decide what wine to buy.

+## Submitting your completed test

+Please make a *private* fork of this repo & share it with @dosumis